ABOUT THE MUSEUM

 Through the efforts of Ruth Campbell and others, the museum opened in 1994.
 Ruth was the wife of Harold “Pete” Campbell, a grandson of Thomas Alexander Campbell for whom Campbell Drive is named.
 She served Homestead as a city councilperson and vice-mayor.
 After 23 years of active service, Ruth retired from the museum in June of 2017.
 She died on May 7, 2019, shortly before her 99th birthday–June 20, 2019.
 Click on Ruth’s picture to view a 2013 video produced by Doug La Rue, the owner of radio station WKLG, in which she tells the story of the museum.

 Hover over the Resources tab in the menu bar to find historic resources pertaining to the history of Homestead.
-Click on the Articles tab in the menu bar to read articles about early Homestead.
-Additional articles and research material may be found on Jeff Blakley’s website, Historic South Dade.
+Articles about early Homestead may be found on Jeff Blakley’s website, Historic South Dade.

 Click history of the building to learn more about the structure that houses the Museum.